-First, the helmet fit should be snug on your head (but not so tight that it's uncomfortable) without being able to slide forwards or backwards.
-Hockey helmets should sit flat on the head and be about an inch above the eyebrows.
+First, the helmet fit should be snug on your head (but not so tight that it's uncomfortable) without being able to slide forward or backward.
+Hockey helmets should sit flat on the head and be about ½ an inch above the eyebrows.
 Finally, adjust the chin strap to sit firmly underneath the chin and ensure the helmet fits comfortably without moving.
 Now your helmet should fit properly!

 The liner is made of varying foam-like materials, depending on the manufacturer.
 The foam is molded into the shape of your head for better fit and protective ability.
 Some newer helmets will use gel-foam for better comfortability.